RUB-EP1/ExercisesDataAnalysisWS2425/exercises/sheet-04.md

 ## Exercise 1

-Given your dataset, estimate the $p$-value of the background-only hypothesis, using a Poissonian test statistic in the central 1 $\sigma$ of the Gaussian signal.
+Given your dataset, estimate the $p$-value of the background-only hypothesis, using a test statistic with the Poisson distribution the central 1$\,\sigma$ of the Gaussian signal.

 ## Exercise 2